-Admission is $15 per adult, FREE for children age 17 and under and $10 per senior (age 65+) or student with valid ID.
-Admission to the museum plus any specially ticketed exhibits is $25 per adult, Senior or student with ID and FREE for children age 17 and under.
+Admission is $25 per adult, FREE for children age 17 and under and $21 per senior (age 65+) or student with valid ID.

 The Los Angeles County Museum of Art offers FREE admission on a variety of days and to a variety of groups.
 For complete details, check the museum’s Free Admission page.
 Please note: admission to specially ticketed exhibits is generally not included in FREE general admission.